Griffith University

 Admission criteria and entry schemes

-To be offered a place in a program (course) at Griffith University you must meet the program admission requirements and be selected in competition with other eligible applicants.
-Admission criteria is specified in each program (course) description.
+To secure a place in a program (course) at Griffith University you need to meet the program admission requirements and be selected among other eligible applicants.
+Specific admission criteria are outlined in each program (course) description.

 Undergraduate applicants